garhul/aurora/README.md

 ssid: the network ssid (max 32 chars)
 topic: the mqtt topic to listen for commands (max 32 chars)
 broker: the address of the mqtt broker (max 32 chars)
-announce_topic: the topic where to anounce once connected (max 16 chars)
+announce_topic: the topic where to anounce once connected (max 32 chars)
 human_name: the human readable name of the device (max 32 chars)
 ap_ssid: the ssid of the access point mode (max 32 chars)
+strip_size: the length of the led strip to control
+use_mqtt: enables the usage of mqtt
 ```